Rupert28/WeatherFlow/README.txt

 == Changelog ==

+= 1.1.0 =
+* Added options for choosing what data is displayed on the plugin.
+* Added settings link to WP Plugins page.

 = 1.0.1 =
-Stripped Owl Carousel JS for WP plugin directory acceptance criteria.
+* Stripped Owl Carousel JS for WP plugin directory acceptance criteria.

 = 1.0.0 =
 * Initial release of WeatherFlow.

 == Upgrade Notice ==

+= 1.1.0 =
+* Added options for choosing what data is displayed on the plugin.
+* Added more weather data options to display.
+* Added settings link to WP Plugins page.

 = 1.0.1 =
 Stripped Owl Carousel JS for WP plugin directory acceptance criteria.